Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asparagales - Family: Amaryllidaceae

-One of the wildflowers to appear in Britain, the Snowdrop signals the end of the worst of winter's weather and heralds the approach of spring.
+One of the first wildflowers to appear in Britain each year, the Snowdrop signals the end of the worst of winter's weather and heralds the approach of spring.

 Snowdrops have narrow strap-like leaves almost as tall as the flower stalks.
 They grow to between 8 and 16cm tall, each bulb producing a pair of grey-green leaves and a smooth, leafless scape bearing a bract and a single flower bud sheathed, initially, by a papery membrane.